Curva Blu is INCURVA’s artist residency programme.

 Favignana is a small island off the coast of Western Sicily, Italy.
 The closest airports are Trapani and Palermo.

-Favignana is just 30 minutes hydrofoil ride away from Trapani’s port.
+Favignana is just 30 minutes hydrofoil ride away from Trapani or Marsala’s port.

-There’s at least 10 rides per day, you can use www.libertylines.it to check out timetable or book
+There’s at least 10 rides per day from Trapani and less from Marsala, you can use www.libertylines.it to check out timetable or book.

 Distance to Trapani’s port: